9 Tips to Nail Your First Day at Revelstoke Mountain Resort

 Tip #8: Watch for terrain opening

 We’re all drooling for the steeps after a storm and Patrol does their best to open all our terrain as quickly and as safely as possible.
 Respect the closures, they are there to keep you safe and could cost you your pass if you decide to duck the rope.
 Keep an eye out as new terrain opens on our snow report page or by checking the boards at the top of the chairlifts.
+If you really want the inside scoop on when terrain is opening, hire a guide.
+They're equipped with a radio and will be in the loop once Patrol drops any ropes.

 Photo: Hywel Williams